 Sex, drugs, blood and guts – really now, this is just an invitation to write about mate selection, pharmaceuticals, and anatomy.

-When in doubt, chemists are the bad guys, physicists are the good guys, and biologists are generally the ones with the best cleavage.
+When in doubt, chemists are the bad guys, physicists are the good guys, and biologists are generally the ones with the best tan lines.

 Bacteria and viruses make good antagonists.
 Plus, they are literally everywhere – this only adds to their aura as an awesome force to be reckon with.